Copyright 2012 Eric Jonsson. All rights reserved.

 TYPE 4: The Investor

 This type looks at art as an investment.
 Period.
 That makes you, the artist, the producer of the investment.
 This patron is a dollars and cents type, with little true appreciation for art, other than collecting it to make themselves look cultured.
-A patron like this can feign a love of art, however, and when push comes to shove you'll see the real side of this kind of person.
+A patron like this can feign a love of art, however, when push comes to shove you'll see the real person.
 Again, what matters is your creative output.
 Period.

 From experience: A recent painting brought with it The Patron from Hell.
 The trick here is to see the type coming, because you really don't want to create art for this type unless you have a penchant for masochism.
 So, what do you look for?
 During your initial talks you'll notice odd comments, which you may be tempted to overlook.
 Don't.
 The comments are red flags telling you not to proceed.
 If you do, things will escalate into the 'personal arena', at which point you'll want to bail.
 (Make sure you have paperwork which allows you to do just that.)
 This type is in it for the 'personal', not for the art.
 My experience was that everyone loved the painting except for, mysteriously, that patron.

-Now you have an understanding of the types of clients/patrons you will meet.
+Now you have a greater understanding of the art world and of the types of patrons you'll meet along the way.
 Go out and meet them!

 j o n s s o n